-We applied hierarchical clustering methods to assign C. elegans positive samples to one of 21 discrete three kilometer diameter sampling locations across the islands (see Materials and Methods).
+We applied hierarchical clustering methods to assign C. elegans positive samples to one of 21 discrete 3 km diameter sampling locations across the islands (see Materials and Methods).
 The vast majority of Hawaiian isotypes comprised strains that were sampled in close proximity to one another.
-Specifically, 157 of the 163 isotypes were never sampled from more than one of the 21 sampling locations, two isotypes were found in two sampling locations, and four isotypes could not be clustered because GPS positions were not available (Supplemental Figure 7).
-Similar to another longitudinal survey of genetic diversity in C. elegans (Richaud et al., 2018), we identified the same isotypes that persisted at sampling locations over multiple years (Supplemental Figure 8).
+Specifically, 155 of the 163 isotypes were never sampled from more than one of the 21 sampling locations, two isotypes were found in two sampling locations, and six isotypes could not be clustered because GPS positions were not available (Table S3, Figure S8).
+Similar to another longitudinal survey of genetic diversity in C. elegans (Richaud et al., 2018), we identified the same isotypes that persisted at sampling locations over multiple years (Figure S9).
 However, unlike previous studies, we never observed a single isotype that persisted at high frequency within a sampling location.
 In each of the five sampling locations where isotypes persisted, the average persistence time between the first and last isolation was 684 days, and in all cases, the relative abundance of the isotype in the sampling location varied substantially over time.
 We did not observe obvious seasonal variation in C. elegans abundance or relative abundance of isotypes at sampling locations, but these patterns might be observable with additional sampling at regular intervals.
-In general, we found a high degree of genetic diversity within sampling locations relative to longitudinal surveys of diversity in Europe.
+Overall, we found C. elegans isolation frequency increased from August to December when we pooled all sampling locations, but this finding is confounded by sampling bias towards preferred substrates in December (Figure S10).
+We found a high degree of genetic diversity within sampling locations relative to longitudinal surveys of diversity in Europe.
 Among the 10 sampling locations where we collected at least five samples, we found an average of 0.93 isotypes per sample.
 By comparison, the number of isotypes sampled from non-Hawaiian sampling locations is often much lower with 0.29 isotypes per sample in France and 0.27 isotypes per sample in Germany (Andersen et al., 2012; Cook et al., 2016; Lee et al., 2021; Petersen et al., 2014; Richaud et al., 2018).
-The identification of more isotypes per sample in Hawaiian is not because we genotyped more individuals from a given sample.
-In fact, the number of individuals genotyped per sample was on average twice as high in the European locations (~5 individuals per sample) as it was in our Hawaiian locations (~2.5 individuals per sample).
-Taken together, these data suggest that genetic diversity at the local scale (1 to 10 km2) is higher on the Hawaiian Islands than it is in France and Germany.
+The identification of more isotypes per sample on the Hawaiian Islands is not because we genotyped more individuals from a given sample.
+In fact, the number of individuals genotyped per sample was on average twice as high in the European locations (approximately five individuals per sample) as it was in our Hawaiian locations (approximately 2.5 individuals per sample).
+Taken together, these data suggest that genetic diversity at the local scale $(1-10 \text{ km}^2)$ is higher on the Hawaiian Islands than it is in France and Germany.